 The application period for next year's scholarship is now open!
 We will award scholarships during two rounds: a first round for early applications, and a second round for later applications (see below for dates).
 While applicants can apply through the end of the second round, we encourage interested students to submit their scholarship application by the first round deadline so that they will be notified of their award status by Mid-February, versus Mid-June notifications for the second round.

 The entire application process is administered online, through SF State Academic Works.
 No hard-copies of any document will be needed.
-Once you create your generic profile on Academic Works, search for the "Philosophy Graduate Student Tuition Scholarship" and begin applying.
+Please start at the "Sign In" button and create your generic profile.
+Search for the "Philosophy Graduate Tuition Scholarship" and begin applying.

 $2000 ($1000 at the beginning of Fall 2018, and $1000 at the beginning of Spring 2018 if the scholarship is maintained).